cimed-dsp/template_medical-records/README.md

 ### Step 9.
 Train a DoctorAI model.

 The model will take in 4894 diagnostic codes of one visit and predicts 273 CCS codes for the next visit.
 The training will use 10 epochs. `python3 scripts/doctor_ai.py -h` will print details about the default structure of the model.
-The `THEANO_FLAGS` portion of the command below suppresses a harmless warning message.

-Run the following:
+Run the following (the `THEANO_FLAGS` portion of the command below suppresses a warning message that's safe to ignore):

     THEANO_FLAGS='optimizer_excluding=scanOp_pushout_output' python3 \
         scripts/doctor_ai.py data/mimic/seqs_visit.train.json \